Elon Musk’s SpaceX acquires xAI, merging his two most ambitious companies

 Musk’s xAI also owns his social media platform X, whose chatbot Grok recently came under fire for producing sexual images of mainly women, many of them real people.
 The AI chatbot was also criticized last year for a series of violent and antisemitic posts, which the company apologized for and blamed on a systems update.

-The potential problems with AI, however, have not made AI companies any less attractive to investors.
-AI chipmaker Nvidia, the world’s most valuable company, said last year it was investing $100 billion investment in OpenAI.
+But some people who have worked at xAI have publicly expressed concern that the two companies are set up for a culture clash.

-Musk’s xAI is not the only company with big cash demands.
-SpaceX has its own ambitious and extraordinarily expensive goals.
-Most notably, the company plans to eventually transport people to Mars and establish a permanent colony there.
+“xAI prides itself on ‘move fast and break things,’ flat hierarchy, act first ask questions later.
+(It isn’t fully this, but tries to be) I have a hunch many xAI people will hit culture shock w/ SpaceX,” wrote Benjamin De Kraker, a former staffer on xAI’s human data team.

 Musk confirmed in December he was planning an initial public offering for SpaceX, which was founded in 2002.
-That Wall Street debut, reportedly already valued at about $1.5 trillion, could be one of the largest in history.
-And that was before the reports a merger with xAI.
+That Wall Street debut, reportedly valued at about $1.5 trillion, could be one of the largest in history.
+And that was before the merger with xAI.

 Both SpaceX and xAI have had no trouble raising money from investors eager to participate in their growth plans.
 But being publicly traded would increase the ability of the companies to raise capital.